 Dr Alasdair Rankin, Director of Research and Patient Experience at Bloodwise, said: “The development of CAR-T therapy is one of the most promising advances in blood cancer treatment in decades, and while it would initially only be offered to patients who have run out of other options, it offers the genuine chance of a cure for these patients.

-“Today’s decision means that one of the most exciting types of blood cancer treatment we’ve ever seen has taken another step towards becoming available on the NHS.
+“This decision means that one of the most exciting types of blood cancer treatment we’ve ever seen has taken another step towards becoming available on the NHS.
 The next step is for NICE to decide whether to make these treatments available and then for the NHS to get the complex infrastructure in place that CAR-T relies on.”

 NICE is currently assessing the use of Yescarta for the treatment of diffuse large B-cell lymphoma (DLBCL), mediastinal B-cell lymphoma and follicular lymphoma and Kymriah for the treatment of childhood acute lymphoblastic leukaemia (ALL) and DLBCL.
 ALL is the most common form of childhood cancer and DLBCL is the most common type of lymphoma.